mackeper/SeshMgr.nvim/README.md

 <div align="center">

-Session plugin for neovim to save and load sessions.
+SeshMgr.nvim is a session management plugin for Neovim to save and load sessions.

 I made this plugin for myself, there are many other plugins that do the same thing, see [related projects](#related-projects-link).
-The main difference is that this plugin is that the telescope integration lists session with timestaps and in order of last used.
+The main difference is that this plugin is that the telescope integration lists session with timestamps and in order of last used.

 ![Logo](./.github/images/image.png)